MAMAF-Net: Motion-Aware and Multi-Attention Fusion Network for Stroke Diagnosis: Discussion

 \section{Discussion}

-In this study, we propose a motion-aware and multi-attention fusion network, namely MAMAF-Net for the standardization of pre-hospital stroke assessment tests conducted at the emergency departments of hospitals.
-For this purpose, we compiled a dataset called StrokeDATA that consists of $148$ subjects each including video recordings of the NIHSS steps, where face palsy, best gaze, best language, and motor arm steps are used as the multi-input channels to MAMAF-Net deep model.
+In this study, we propose MAMAF-Net for the standardization of pre-hospital stroke assessment tests conducted at the emergency departments of hospitals.
+For this purpose, we compiled a dataset called Stroke-data that consists of $148$ subjects each including video recordings of the NIHSS steps, where face palsy, best gaze, best language, and motor arm steps are used as the multi-input channels to MAMAF-Net deep model.
 In the proposed network, we use the motion-aware module to extract features representing the motion patterns across a video sequence, and the multi-attention fusion module to fuse the extracted features as supporting the dominant contributions by dot-scaled attention layers.
 At the last block of the proposed network, $3$D convolutional layers are used for learning the patterns across dimensions while reducing the size of the tensor.
-In the experimental results, we show that the proposed MAMAF-Net achieves the highest AUC with $95.33\%$ score among state-of-the-art deep classifiers.

-\paragraph{Technical implications.} Contrary to previous studies, our compiled StrokeDATA dataset is unique in terms of including TIA patients in addition to stroke and data from two distinct hospitals.
-This way, StrokeDATA helps the proposed machine learning model to achieve a better and more reliable generalization of stroke for diagnosis.
+\textbf{Technical implications.} Contrary to previous studies, our compiled Stroke-data dataset is unique in terms of including TIA patients in addition to stroke and data from two distinct hospitals.
+This way, Stroke-data helps the proposed machine learning model to achieve a better and more reliable generalization of stroke for diagnosis.
+The computational complexity of the proposed model grows as the sequence length increases which also improves the stroke diagnosis performance.
+However, experimental results show that data augmentation can be the solution for this issue, where we reported that data augmentation can improve the performance of the model.
+In this way, video sequences with a smaller length can achieve a similar AUC score as a larger sequence length.
 Additionally, our study proposes for the first time an end-to-end solution for stroke diagnosis using several neurological examination videos recorded from the patients during NIHSS test.
 Hence, we show that machine learning algorithms are promising tools for the standardization of stroke assessment tests.